saraghsm/sound-of-failure/README.md

 **The Model:** In real situation, only the sound of the normal state of a machin will be available, i.e. the algorithm will not know beforehand how a malfunctioning machine would possibly sound like.
 Therfore, for training our models we only use the sounds from normally working machines.

 We use an unsupervised Deep Learning approach with Autoencoder architecture for anomaly detection.
 The Autoencoder is trained to reconstruct back the input sound with a high accuracy (low reconstruction error).
-Since the model has only been trained on normal sounds of the machin, if after the training an abnormal sound is fed to it as an input, it is not able to reconstruct it well (high reconstruction error).
+Since the model has only been trained on normal sounds of the machin, if an abnormal sound is fed to the trained model as an input, it is not able to reconstruct it well (high reconstruction error).
 By thresholding on the reconstruction error, we can diagnose a broken machine from its sound.

 We have used:
 * Convolution Autoencoder